-- 14 To work effectively, co-operatively and in a supportive manner with colleagues at Release and other organisations with which it works. - 15 To keep accurate and up to date records and ensure that all communications, written and oral, are of a professional standard.
-To creatively use telephone, email and website for communicating legal advice and information. - 16 Represent the organisation in a positive and professional manner. - 17 To undertake any other duties as may be reasonably required by senior management at Release.
+- 15 To work effectively, co-operatively and in a supportive manner with colleagues at Release and other organisations with which it works, furthering our core values and commitment to harm reduction. - 16 Keep accurate and up to date records and ensure that all communications, written and oral, are of a professional standard.
+To creatively use telephone, email and website for communicating legal advice and information. - 17 Represent the organisation in a positive and professional manner. - 18 To undertake any other duties as may be reasonably required by senior management at Release.

-Applicants are advised to use their supporting statement as an opportunity to relate their skills to the job description (above) and the person specification (below).
+Applicants are strongly advised to use their supporting statement as the opportunity to relate their skills to the job description (above) and the person specification (below).